dpgraham4401/dpgraham4401/src/content/blogs/let-test-drive.md

 Is this saying it accepts "json" or outputs "json"?

 The only way to figure what this function call means is to read the function's code

-Writing tests as you code forces you to stop and think about the API of your new code.
-Your tests become the first client of your new code.

 ## When did things go wrong?